-Note: This option cannot be used with confluence_parent_page.
+Note: This option cannot be used with confluence\parent\page.

 The page identifier to publish the root document to.
 The root identifier value is used to find an existing page on the configured Confluence instance.
-When found, the root document of the documentation set being published confluence_publish_root = 123456 confluence_purge
+When found, the root document of the documentation set being published will replace the content of the page found on the Confluence instance.
+If the root page cannot be found, the publish attempt will stop with an error message.